mmayabi/infrastructure-as-code/IaC_resources/LearningDevOps_MikaelKrief_Packt.md

 #### Section 2: DevOps CI/CD Pipeline

+- Chapter 6, Managing Your Source Code with Git
+    This chapter provides a thorough introduction to Git and its fundamentals.
+Additionally, it includes a useful review of working with Azure DevOps as a remote Git repository.
+The chapter covers Git client installation but does not cover Git server installation.
+Thanks for covering GitFlow too.
+Topics in this chapter:

+    - Overviewing Git and its principal command lines
+    - Understanding the Git process and Gitflow pattern

+- Chapter 7, Continuous Integration and Continuous Deployment

+- Chapter 8, Deploying Infrastructure as Code with CI/CD Pipelines

+tags: [git, gitflow, Azure DevOps]

 #### Section 3: Containerized Microservices with Docker and Kubernetes

 #### Section 4: Testing Your Application